Information for FSU Postdoctoral Administrators and PIs

 FSU Postdoctoral Scholar Definition

-- The appointee was awarded a Ph.D. or equivalent doctorate (e.g., Sc.D., M.D.) in an appropriate field within 5 years prior to appointment.
+• The appointee was awarded a Ph.D. or equivalent doctorate (e.g., Sc.D., M.D.) in an appropriate field within 5 years prior to appointment.
 Exceptions can be made on an individual basis when justifiable and accompanied by supporting documents with prior approval from the Office of Postdoctoral Affairs.
+Justifiable exceptions include disruption due to family planning, career change, or financial hardship.

-- The appointment is a temporary traineeship; with a maximum total tenure of 4 years at FSU.
-Under special circumstances as approved in advance by the provost, postdoc appointments may be renewed for an additional year for a maximum of five years total.
+• The appointment is a temporary traineeship; with a maximum total tenure of 7 years at FSU.
+Postdoctoral scholars will receive notification by the Office of Postdoctoral Affairs at the completion of 4 years of training so that they can obtain approval for renewal of their appointment in advance by the Provost.
+Under these special circumstances, a postdoc appointment may be renewed by the provost in coordination with the OPDA for an additional 1-3 years, for a maximum of seven years total.
+Special circumstances to request continuation of training beyond 4 years might include alignment with federal funding awards, acceptance of a postdoctoral fellowship, break in training for medical or family leavel, or need for advanced technical or collaborative training.
 At the end of the training period, it is expected that the postdoc will move into a non-postdoctoral position either at FSU or elsewhere.

-- All appointments will be classified as a postdoc under the employee class in OMNI.
+• All appointments will be classified as a postdoc under the employee class in RAMP (see below).

 Hiring Procedures and Coding Recommendation